evkx/evkx.github.io/content/models/hyundai/inster/inster_standard_range/_index.md

 The Hyundai INSTER Standard Range, with dimensions of 3825 mm in length, 1610 mm in width, and 1610 mm in height, falls into the Mini-segment cars, often referred to as city cars or A-segment cars, are the smallest class of cars.
 They are designed primarily for urban environments and offer a compact size, excellent maneuverability, and economical operation. .
 The Hyundai INSTER Standard Range offers a selection of 9 paint colors, featuring solid, metallic, pearlescent, and matte options.

-You can select from multiple wheel options in different sizes on the Hyundai INSTER Standard Range, allowing you to customize your vehicle to suit your style and driving preferences.
+The Hyundai INSTER Standard Range offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 205/55 tires on 15" rims
 - 205/45 tires on 17" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).